no6969el/iracing-x3d-tuning/README.md

    powershell -ExecutionPolicy Bypass -File "<path to .ps1>" Or run Create-Launchers.ps1 once to get a double-click .lnk next to each.

->>> CHIP TYPE + CORE COUNT (handled for you by the menu) <<<
-Supported: dual-CCD (9950X3D/7950X3D = 16-core, 9900X3D/7900X3D = 12-core)
-AND single-CCD (7800X3D/9800X3D/5800X3D = 8-core).
-The Tuning-Menu and
-Apply-Baseline detect your chip and set the right IRQ target core for you.

-Run BY HAND with no saved config?
-The IRQ scripts fall back to HALF your logical processor count - a valid, safe target for every X3D:
-   16-core dual  (32 threads)  -> IRQ core 16
-   12-core dual  (24 threads)  -> IRQ core 12
-   8-core single (16 threads)  -> IRQ core 8
-So you normally don't need to edit anything.
-(To override, set the env var X3D_FREQ_FIRST_CORE, or edit the "...else { ... }" line near the top.)

 DUAL-CCD only: also pin the sim in Process Lasso (CPU Set) to your V-Cache cores - 0-15 on 16-core, 0-11 on 12-core.
 SINGLE-CCD chips have nothing to pin (all cores are V-Cache) and should stay on the Balanced power plan.